Frequently Asked Questions

 As your Coach, I will challenge you to go deeper, to be bolder, and to trust yourself more as a writer.
-I will bring the tough love when you need it, and shoulder to lean on on the hard days.
+I will bring the tough love when you need it, and the shoulder to lean on on the hard days.

-Why Should I Choose you as my Book Coach?
+Why Should I Choose You As My Book Coach?

 I became a Book Coach after two decades of “coaching” in the classroom and in the studio.
 I bring years of experience helping students become better writers and better historians, in both high school and university settings.
 My classroom strategies are hands-on and empathetic.
 My goal as a teacher/coach has always been to watch my students go on to do amazing things and become incredible people.

-On the other hand, I’ve been bringing the tough love and loud motivation to my fitness clients for nearly a decade.
+On the other hand, I’ve been bringing tough love and loud motivation to my fitness clients for nearly a decade.
 They will all tell you the same thing: even if I am yelling to go harder or rise to the bigger challenge, I’m always smiling.
 I never cease to be thrilled to see my clients get stronger and giving it their all.

 As a Book Coach, I blend my classroom finesse with my studio drive, and my goal is the same.
 I promise you that I will always be on your side, cheering you on, pushing you to be your best.
 When you need to practice the soft skills, I’ll be there for you with ideas and plans and exercises.
 When you need the tough love, you can count on me to push you to see the impressive writer I always know you to be.

-Will a Book Coach Get Me Published?
+Will A Book Coach Guarantee I Get Published?

-A Book Coach is much the same.
+A Book Coach is the same.
 I will be there to cheer to on, to push you when you want to give up, to help you practice new, hard skills that make you a better writer.
 But in the end, you have to bring your magic, too, and it is that magic that gets you published.
 I believe in you!